sagemath/sagewiki_to_gh-2022-10-10/SageWindows.md

 === Build Sage from source in Cygwin ===

 The Sage for Windows installer comes with its own custom distribution of Cygwin, hand-picked to meet Sage's runtime requirements.
 However, you may also manually install a generic Cygwin installation, and use it to build and run Sage from source.
-There are comprehensive instructions for [[https://trac.sagemath.org/wiki/Cygwin64Port|building Sage on Cygwin]] over at Sage's development Trac site.
+There are comprehensive instructions for building Sage on Cygwin in our [[https://github.com/sagemath/sage/blob/develop/README.md#windows-preparing-the-platform|README]].

 === Running a different Linux VM ===